Learning, Training, and Human Performance Glossary

 Essentially a measurement process of the learning that has either taken place or can take place.
 Usually measured against stated learning outcomes:

-The learners' learning takes place on their own time, thus it does not include real-time instructor guidance.
+The student's learning takes place on their own time, thus it does not include real-time instructor guidance.
 This differs from synchronous, which places the learners and instructors in the same time, although they may be in different places, such as face-to-face learning or virtual learning.

 A structured approach to developing all elements of a unit of instruction.
+Authoring is mostly performed in the Development phase of ADDIE (ISD).